-Padre David López Silvestre of the Huehuetenango diocese assumed the administrative duties for 2003-2004.
-In the following year, these duties transferred to the USCCB Migration and Refugee Services office, Washington, D.C.
-Padre López then returned to Guatemala but continued as the spiritual leader (chaplain) with intermittent visits.
+Padre David López Silvestre (Diocese of Huehuetenango) administered the ministry in 2003-2004.
+During the following year, these duties transferred to the USCCB Migration and Refugee Services Office (Washington, D.C.).
+Padre López returned to his diocese while still visiting intermittently as spiritual leader (chaplain).

-Dates Events 1999 I Encuentro Nacional, Los Angeles, California: St. Raphael's Church, March 5-7.
+Dates Events 1999 I Encuentro Nacional: Los Angeles, California, St. Raphael's Church, March 5-7.
 Representatives from Greenville, South Carolina; Canton, Georgia; Lake Worth, Florida; Mesa, Arizona; and San Diego and Los Angeles, California organized a national board of directors.
-2001 II Encuentro Nacional, Phoenix, Arizona: July 27-29.
-2004 III Encuentro Nacional, Kennesaw, Georgia: Kennesaw State University, May 1-2.
-2005 IV Encuentro Nacional, Kennesaw, Georgia: Kennesaw State University, August 27-28.
-2006 V Encuentro Nacional, Los Angeles, California, and Kennesaw, Georgia: February 12-13, and Kennesaw State University, February 18-19.
-2007 VI Encuentro Nacional, Kennesaw, Georgia: Kennesaw State University.
-2008 VII Encuentro Nacional, Villa Maria, Pennsylvania: October.
-2009 VIII Encuentro Nacional, Omaha, Nebraska: St. Francis of Assisi Parish Hall, October 2-4.
+2001 II Encuentro Nacional: Phoenix, Arizona, July 27-29.
+2004 III Encuentro Nacional: Kennesaw, Georgia, Kennesaw State University, May 1-2.
+2005 IV Encuentro Nacional: Kennesaw, Georgia, Kennesaw State University, August 27-28.
+2006 V Encuentro Nacional: Los Angeles, California, February 12-13, and Kennesaw, Georgia, Kennesaw State University, February 18-19.
+2007 VI Encuentro Nacional: Kennesaw, Georgia, Kennesaw State University.
+2008 VII Encuentro Nacional: Villa Maria, Pennsylvania, October.
+2009 VIII Encuentro Nacional: Omaha, Nebraska, St. Francis of Assisi Parish Hall, October 2-4.

 Series 1, Correspondence, [2001-1995]: The correspondence includes budgets, financial reports, and a job description for a project coordinator, 2005.
 Several items were written in Spanish.